mcmire/hierarchical_page_titles/README.md

 ### What is this?

-This is a little gem that provides controller and view methods to make displaying of window/page titles DRYer.
+hierarchical_page_titles is a little gem that provides controller and view methods to make displaying of window/page titles DRYer.
+Currently, it's only compatible with Rails 3.

 ### Why did you make it?